ethan-25/only-philly-sports/README.md

 ## Notes

-* MLB double-headers will not display correctly.
+* Phillies double-headers will not display correctly.
 It will only get info for the second game
 * Times are only in 24-hour format in EST
-* Scores reset after 00:00
+* Scores reset at midnight
-* If no games are found for a team, the score card will not appear.
+* If no games are found for a team, the score card will not appear

 ***